15 Vegetables To Grow In A Container Around The Yard

 1) GROWING TOMATOES IN A CONTAINER

-Tomatoes are loved by many people around the world it has juicy and fresh that can be eaten raw or cooked.
+Tomatoes are loved by many people around the world because they are juicy and fresh and can be eaten raw or cooked.
 You can certainly grow them in containers in the yard at home.
-However, you must first try the hybrid variety such as Bush Big Boy.
-This type of tomato is ideal for a size container around 5- 17 inches deep depending on the type.
+However, you must first try the hybrid variety, such as Bush Big Boy.
+This type of tomato is ideal for a size container around 5–17 inches deep, depending on the type.
 Popular dwarf varieties are Patio, Tiny Tim, and Window Box Roma.
-However, all these varieties fit and grow perfectly in smaller size containers and pots
+However, all these varieties fit and grow perfectly in smaller-sized containers and pots

 2) BEANS IN CONTAINER

-There are many different varieties of beans out there, however, the two best types of bush varieties for beans are Derby and Provider.
-When growing these beans variety you need a pot that has at least 12 inches depth.
-It is also important to check the root depth of vegetables for better their growth.
-If your option is to grow long poles within a box, you would have to attach trellis along with the container.
+There are many different varieties of beans out there; however, the two best types of bush varieties for beans are Derby and Provider.
+When growing these bean varieties, you need a pot that has at least 12 inches of depth.
+It is also important to check the root depth of vegetables for better growth.
+If your option is to grow long poles within a box, you would have to attach a trellis along with the container.

 3) BEETS IN CONTAINER

-Hybrid beets variety grows well in small spaces or containers, however, if you want to get the best results, try to grow Red Ace beets vegetable type.
+The hybrid beet variety grows well in small spaces or containers; however, if you want to get the best results, try to grow the Red Ace beet vegetable type.
 All you need is a container pot that is at least 12 inches tall so that the beets can grow freely inside.
-With a 12 inch pot or a container or with deeper space, you can grow up to six different plants.
-This makes the beets vegetable plant one of the most ideal vegetables for containers.
+With a 12-inch pot, a container, or deeper space, you can grow up to six different plants.
+This makes the beet vegetable plant one of the most ideal vegetables for containers.

 4) LETTUCE AND OTHER SIMILAR GREENS